EliMooreVT/6502Emu/README.md

 I am hoping for this to evolve into a full computer emulator (with graphics and sound), either emulating the NES, or a commodore-like machine of my own creation.

 Full readme will be updated soon.

+## Building
+- The 6502Emu folder is the solution directory
+- Open 6502Emu.sln to get into the solution within Visual Studio
+- While debugging, the code.txt file in the 'Resources' filter of EmuWrapper is where opcodes are written (hex byte - space - hex byte - space, etc), which is converted into code.bin.
+- In Emu-Wrapper>Main.cpp, there are a few debugger options that can be turned on and off by using commands before using `Emu::startSystem()`:
+  - `Debug::enablePrint()` - Turns on a 'verbose' mode where you can see what the program is currently doing.
+Mainly for tracking bugs in the system rather than in an assembly program
+  - `Debug::mvEnable()` - Turns on the Memory Viewer(MV) that monitors the memory that is being manipulated.
+This is currently the only way to see what is going on within the system
+  - `Debug::enableSteps()` - Makes the program halt after each instruction so that you can debug step-by-step while developing assembly code

+Simpler and more interactable methods of controlling the system and the program itself will be implemented once the emulator itself is further developed